 Note: These are also global candidates.

-Find the global max and min by evaluating the y-value of each candidate.
+Find the global max and min by evaluating the

-The highest y-value is the global maximum.
+-value is the global maximum.

-The lowest y-value is the global minimum.
+-value is the global minimum.

 It is very important to consider candidates where